stnolting/neoTRNG/README.md

 * [x] easy to use / simple integration
 * [x] full documentation down to rtl level + evaluation

-> [!WARNING]
+> [!CAUTION]
-> It is possible that there will be at least _some_ cross correlations between external signals/events and the generate random numbers.
-Hence, there is no guarantee at all that the neoTRNG provides perfect or cryptographically secure random numbers.
-Furthermore, there is no tampering detection mechanism or online health monitoring available yet to check the integrity of the generated random data.
+> It is possible that there might be at least _some_ cross correlations between internal/external signals/events and the generated random numbers.
+Hence, there is **no guarantee at all** the neoTRNG provides _perfect or even cryptographically secure_ random numbers!
+See the provided evaluation results or (even better) test it by yourself.
+Furthermore, there is no tampering detection mechanism or online health monitoring available yet to check for integrity/quality of the generated random data.

 > [!WARNING]
 > Keeping the neoTRNG _permanently enabled_ will increase dynamic power consumption and